chrisbetze/toy-Chord/README.md

 help : Explanation of the commands.
 ```
 ## Replication - Consistency
-The system stores replicas of the data associated with a key, at the *k* nodes succeeding the key.
+The system stores replicas of the data associated with a key, at the *k* nodes succeeding the primary node.
 The variable *k* is called **replication factor**.
 We implemented 2 types of consistency for replicas.

 ### Linearizability - Chain replication
 A write always starts from the primary node that is responsible for a key and proceeds to the *k-1* successors they have replicas.
 The last node in the chain returns the write result.
 A read instead, returns the value from the last node in the chain.